Columbus Ohio Domestic Violence Attorneys

 Children can experience domestic violence directly, indirectly, or both.
 When a child is the victim of physical striking, verbal abuse, threats, or sexual misconduct, it is ultimately seen as domestic violence.

-A child suffers severe emotional distress when witnessing domestic violence.
+A child suffers severe emotional distress when witnessing domestic violence and abuse.
 Therefore, if a child is present during the abuse of another, child endangerment charges may apply.
 Child endangerment is a very serious crime, so consult the defense attorneys at Yavitch & Palmer Co., L.P.A if you or a loved one is charged with such an offense.

 Examples of domestic violence abuse in Columbus, Ohio